Gelfand-Fuchs cohomology in algebraic geometry and factorization algebras: Relation to the topological picture

 .2cm

-The complex manifold $X_\an$ can be seen as a $C^\infty$-manifold of dimension $2n$ with $GL_n(\CC)$-structure in the sense of Definition \ref{def:G-str}.
-Let $\GL_{n,\CC}$ be the algebraic group $GL_n$ with field of definiiton $\CC$.
-Any cdga $A$ with a $\GL_{n,\CC}^*$-action (Definition \ref{def:G*}) has a BL-action of the Lie group $GL_n(\CC)$ and so gives rise to a locally constant cosheaf of cdga's $\ul A = \ul A_{X_\an}$ on $X_\an$, see Proposition \ref{thm:assoc-alg}.
+The complex manifold $X_\an$ can be seen as a $C^\infty$-manifold of dimension $2n$ with $GL_n(\CC)$-structure in the sense of \autoref{def:G-str}.
+Let $\GL_{n,\CC}$ be the algebraic group $GL_n$ with field of definition $\CC$.
+Any cdga $A$ with a $\GL_{n,\CC}^*$-action (\autoref{def:G*}) has a BL-action of the Lie group $GL_n(\CC)$ and so gives rise to a locally constant cosheaf of cdga's $ \ul A_{X_\an}$ on $X_\an$, see \autoref{prop:assoc-alg}.

 .2cm